About the PDMP

 PDMP Advisory Committee The DC PDMP Advisory Comittee is a multisector committee made up of 7 members.The committee's goal is to make recommendations to DC Health's director regarding PDMP best practice, regulatory and legislative updates, education and outreach to prescribers and dispensers, and program enhancements.

-The District of Columbia Prescription Drug Monitoring Program Advisory Committee will hold a public meeting on:
+NOTICE: The January 2021 District of Columbia Prescription Drug Monitoring Program Advisory Committee meeting has been CANCELED.

 - Prescription Drug Monitoring Program Law